-As of December 31, 2018 and 2017, the Credit Union maintained an unused line of credit with CCFCU.
+As of December 31, 2019 and 2018, the Credit Union maintained an unused line of credit with CCFCU.
 The terms of the agreement require the pledging of all presently owned and later acquired unencumbered assets as security for obligations under the line-of-credit agreement.
-The total unused line of credit under this agreement approximated \$18,000,000 as of December 31, 2018 and 2017.
+The total unused line of credit under this agreement approximated \$18,000,000 as of December 31, 2019 and 2018.

-During 2018, the Credit Union entered into a line-of-credit agreement with Corporate One Federal Credit Union.
+As of December 31, 2019 and 2018, the Credit Union maintained an unused line of credit with Corporate One Federal Credit Union.
 The terms of the agreement require the pledging of all presently owned and later acquired unencumbered assets as security for obligations under the line-of-credit agreement.
-The total unused line of credit under this agreement approximated \$10,000,000 as of December 31, 2018.
+The total unused line of credit under this agreement approximated \$10,000,000 as of December 31, 2019 and 2018.

 The Credit Union maintains a credit availability agreement with the Federal Reserve Bank of San Francisco to comply with NCUA regulations Part 741.12: Maintaining Access to Emergency Liquidity.
 This credit availability agreement allows the Credit Union to borrow against its vehicle loan portfolio.
 The Credit Union is able to borrow according to the percentages published in the current "Federal Reserve Discount Window and Payment System Risk Collateral Margins Table" which is available on the Federal Reserve Bank's website.
-The total unused line of credit under this agreement was approximately \$63,143,000 and \$60,914,000 as of December 31, 2018 and 2017, respectively.
+The carrying amount of the pledged collateral was approximately \$84,599,000 and \$84,842,000 as of December 31, 2019 and 2018, respectively.
+Based on the collateral pledged, the maximum unused line of credit as of December 31, 2019 and 2018 was approximately \$66,015,000 and \$63,143,000, respectively.

 As a member of the FHLB, the Credit Union has access to a pre-approved secured line of credit with the capacity to borrow up to a certain percentage of the value of its eligible collateral, as defined in the FHLB Statement of Credit Policy.
 The agreement requires the pledging of eligible collateral for borrowing capacity.
-Based on the collateral pledged, the maximum available line of credit as of December 31, 2018 and 2017 was approximately \$130,628,000 and \$104,573,000, respectively, of which approximately \$39,621,000 and \$71,648,000 was available, respectively.
+The carrying amount of the pledged collateral was approximately \$190,414,000 and \$209,358,000 as of December 31, 2019 and 2018, respectively.
+Based on the collateral pledged, the maximum available line of credit as of December 31, 2019 and 2018 was approximately \$121,593,000 and \$130,628,000, respectively, of which approximately \$63,468,000 and \$39,621,000, respectively, was available.